Shonueld/Lego_DB/v2_manual_test_results.md

 ## Example Flow 4 – Getting Inspiration From Friends
 Jim is new to legos and is unsure what sets to go for next.
 He decides to check out his friend Pam's profile for some inspiration.

-1. (Assuming Him already has an account with Pam, who is also active) He starts by calling GET /users/9/friends/10/activity to view what sets Pam has recently built, wishlisted, or reviewed.
+1. (Assuming Jim already has an account with Pam, who is also active) He starts by calling GET /users/9/friends/10/activity to view what sets Pam has recently changed the status of, or reviewed.
-2. He notices that Pam recently built and reviewed a "Hogwarts Castle" set, so he calls GET /sets/1819 to learn more about it.
+2. He notices that Pam recently built and reviewed a Harry Potter set, so he calls GET /sets/19195 to learn more about it.
-3. Impressed by the theme and difficulty, Jim calls PUT /users/jim012/sets/1819 to mark it as "wishlist" so he can remember it for later.
+3. Impressed by the theme and difficulty, Jim calls PUT /users/Jim/sets/19195 to mark it as "wishlist" so he can remember it for later.

 # CURL #1: